challengeaccepteduk/challengeaccepteduk.github.io/pages/about-us/about-us.md

 **Inclusive**

-The Challenge Accepted is a brand for all people, we aim to host a huge breadth of challenges on the app so there’s something for everyone.
+Challenge Accepted is a brand for all people, we aim to host a huge breadth of challenges on the app so there’s something for everyone.

 **Simple**